Loading chat...

 -

-Secretary of Health must issue recommendations for immunizations, screenings, and preventive services for infants, children, and adults based on guidance from medical organizations including the American Academy of Pediatrics, American College of Obstetricians and Gynecologists, CDC, FDA, and U.S. Preventive Services Task Force.
+Secretary of Health must issue recommendations for immunizations, screenings, and preventive services for infants, children, and adults based on guidance from the American Academy of Pediatrics, American College of Obstetricians and Gynecologists, and American Academy of Family Physicians

 -